prafull123/Convolutional_Neural_Networks/README.md

 Project  -

 1) Image Recognition  -
+This project contains a neural network model which performs Binary classification on images of Road and Farmland.

-Identifying an image with Road and Identifying and image with Field or a Farmland.
+INPUT (AN IMAGE) ----------->>  Convolutional Neural Netowork Model ----->>> Can predict image contains a Road or a Farmland.